P4ZD4N/distributed-averaging-system/README.md

 UDP port with the number given by the ```<port>``` parameter.
 This operation can have two results:

 - The application succeeds to open the requested port.
-This is where the app comes in in master mode.
+This is where the app comes in in **master mode**.
 - The application fails to open the port because it is already occupied.
-It is assumed that this situation can only occur when a given machine is already running one instance of this application working in master mode.
-In this case, the application starts working in slave mode.
+In this case, the application starts working in **slave mode**.

 ### Master mode